All About Visiting Yellowstone in September

 Benefits of Visiting in September

-The biggest benefit to visiting in September is the lack of crowds.
-September marks the official end of summer tourism, so there are many less people in the park.
-Additionally, the fall colors are abundant at end of the month.
+Without the long lines of traffics and incredibly crowded famous sights, the park is much more enjoyable in September and is a great shoulder season to visit Yellowstone.
+Additionally, the fall colors are abundant at the end of the month.
 Most of the park is made up of lodgepole pines, which don’t change colors with the season, but there are many pockets of aspen trees throughout the park.
-Their bright yellow leaves shimmer in the sunlight, and are a treat for visitors in autumn.
+Their bright yellow leaves shimmer in the sunlight and are a treat for visitors in autumn.

 Another benefit of September is wildlife viewing, as it is mating season for species in the park.
 Elk move north to areas like Mammoth Hot Springs and the Madison River for their mating, called the rut.
-Bull elk are seen defending and fighting for their harem, and their bugling can be heard echoing off the mountainsides.
+Bull elk are often seen defending and fighting for their harem, and their bugling can be heard echoing off the mountainsides.
 This iconic elk call- varying from a high pitch whistle to a low, almost growling sound- is quite a wonder to hear in the park.
 Many visitors see the bull elk clashing against one another, fighting for harems of females, their antlers interlocked as they but against each other.

 Drawbacks of Visiting in September